frksarkar/image-gallery/README.md

 License
 -------

 This project is licensed under the MIT License.
-For more details, see the **LICENSE** file.
+For more details, please look at the **LICENSE** file.